hrs-bit/TODO-/README.md

 # TODO-

+*This project is only made using C programming language* Some of the technical object used inn it are :-

 1. The Building Blocks (struct and Array) typedef struct { ... } Task;: This defines a custom data type called Task.
 Think of it as a template that groups three things together for every single task: